 My favorite big data security analytics solution in 2012) was PacketPig (now Prevail).
 In 2014 I noticed another player named PacketSled.
 I found this nice setup by Alienvault.
-Security Onion is a great network security IDS etc distro.
+Security Onion, BRO IDS is a great network security IDS etc distro.
 I have seen one called xtractr, MR for forensics.
 Several solutions exist and PCAP files can be fed to the engines for analysis.
 I think PacketBeat, ARGUS, NTOP, MozDef and Moloch(PCAP Elasticsearch) have a place here too, but I haven’t tackled it yet.
 There’s a DNS Hadoop presentation from Endgame clairvoyant-squirrel.

 I started using PCAP to CSV conversion perl program, and written my own sniffer to csv in scapy.
 Super Timelines are being done in python too.
 Once I get a PCAP file converted to csv, I load it up to HDFS via HUE.
 I also found this PCAP visualization blog entry by Raffael Marty.